GuanmingQiao/certified-kubernetes-administrator-course/docs/03-Scheduling/14-DaemonSets.md

 In this section, we will take a look at DaemonSets.

 #### DaemonSets are like replicasets, as it helps in to deploy multiple instances of pod.
-But it runs one copy of your pod on each node in your cluster.
 - DemonSet = ReplicaSet with `replicas=#nodes`
+- But it runs one copy of your pod on each node in your cluster.
+- `kube-proxy` is deployed as a DaemonSet
   ![ds](../../images/ds.PNG)

 ## DaemonSets - UseCases